If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

 Final Thoughts on Microtask Websites

 As you can see, there are some legit microtask opportunities out there.
 You certainly won’t earn a high hourly rate, but you’ll love the flexibility and the possibility to earn extra cash whenever you have a few minutes to spare.
-Check out the different options on our list of websites for micro jobs, and you’re sure to find something that interests you and can offer the opportunity for additional income.
+Check out the different options on our list to find the best micro jobs for you, and you’re sure to discover something that interests you and can offer the opportunity for additional income.
 Microtasking isn’t for everyone, but it can be a good fit in the right situation.